Blue Sky with a White Sun: Beiyang period

 The national emblem of the Republic of China was derived from the Blue Sky with a White Sun flag.
 The emblem was designed by He Yingqin at Whampoa Military Academy in 1924 and was set as the national emblem by the Law of national flag and national emblem of the Republic of China in 1928.

 On the national emblem rays of sun have some distance to the edge, symbolizing the broadness of the sky, while on Kuomintang emblem the rays reach the edge, symbolizing the spirit of revolution is as powerful as the sun.

 The national emblem of the Republic of China from 1913 to 1928 is called Twelve Symbols national emblem, based on the traditional symbols on clothes of ancient Chinese emperors.
 It was designed by Lu Xun, Qian Daosun and Xu Shoushang on August 28, 1912, and was set as national emblem in February 1913.
 It remained as the national emblem during the Empire of China from 1915 to 1916.
 After the Northern Expedition it was replaced by the Blue Sky with a White Sun national emblem in 1928.

 Nationalist period

 Since 1928, under the KMT's political tutelage, the Blue Sky with a White Sun Flag shared the same prominence as the ROC flag.
-A common wall display consisted of the KMT flag perched on the left and the ROC flag perched on the right, each tilted at an angle with a portrait of National Father Sun Yat-sen displayed in the center.
+A common wall display consisted of the KMT flag perched on the left and the ROC flag perched on the right, each tilted at an angle with a portrait of Founding Father Sun Yat-sen displayed in the center.
 After the promulgation of the Constitution of the Republic of China, the party flag was removed from such a display and the national flag was moved to the center.

 To promote a sense of national identity, the design of the national emblem was freely available to use and was featured prominently in corporate logos, art during the era.